 Good bye to being afraid of red trucks and empty houses.
 Good bye to hating Virginia and never wanting to meet another doctor’s son.
 Good bye to being the newest one in a new country, to keeping to myself, to not understanding, to hanging out with the wrong people time and time again.
 Good bye to letting compliments go to my head, and letting insults go to my heart.
 Good bye to spending summers without my parents, drinking with strangers in several continents, and always going home alone.
 Good bye to an Iona, writing papers in the library, running through Kroger with once upon a time friends, to an Iona safely making an illusion, just getting through the next four years.

 To the friends with whom I didn’t stay in touch, good bye to something that could have been great, but we both know we don’t have the time.
 To the friends with whom I tried, and tried so hard, good bye.
 If I was a better person I would keep trying, I would keep writing unopened texts and making unanswered phone calls.
 But I’m only human, and I’ve reached my capacity for pouring out to people when I’m clearly cut out of their life.
 I’m sorry for what I may have done, for the choices that led us slowly in different directions, I’m sorry if I wasn’t worth keeping in your life, and I really wish you all the best.
 Good bye.
-Good bye to an Iona trying too hard to keep everyone safely happy, when some people will walk out anyways.
+Good bye to an Iona trying too hard to keep everyone safely happy, when some people will walk out anyway.

 Good bye to trying to build a safe world, one where I’ll never be hurt, and hello to facing the real world – one raw and vulnerable and ever changing.
 Hello to new mornings with my love, hello to new cities on my own, hello to new traditions and memories with ourselves.
 Hello to living a life free of illusion, one fully dangerous and fully real, a life I really could get used to.